 Our mission is to provide high-performance computer graphics and computing resources for research and educational uses in chemistry.
 Founded in 1990, the Facility houses graphics workstations, color printers, and assorted other equipment.
 In 2003, the facility received a grant from the National Science Foundation (CHE-0233882) which allowed us to add a 96 cpu compute cluster.
 In 2009, a renewal (CHE-0840505) allowed us to add a 576 processor cluster.
 Please reference these grants in publications resulting from use of the Facility.

-Undergraduate Instructional Facility:
+Chevron Instructional Facility:

 manages most other undergraduate